george-hawkins/arf-drone/frame-assembly.md

 <img width="512" src="images/assembly/frame/numbered-connectors.jpg">

 Now that's done scew down the top plate and that's the assembly of the main frame body done - the rest is adding the electronics.
 Unlike IKEA they've been fairly generous with the screws so there are a few left over spare.

+Update: here, once numbered, I fed the front wires thru to the back and taped them down - see the newer photos.

 _Frame with top plate attached._
 <img width="512" src="images/assembly/frame/top-plate-attached.jpg">